Xetibo/ReSet-Doc/ReSet.typ

 #let acknowledgements = {
   [
-    Acknowledgements We would like to express our sincerest gratitude to Prof. Dr.
-    Frieder Loch for advising us throughout our project.
-His guidance and support have been invaluable to us. /*We are also grateful to our testers who took the time to test our product and share valuable feedback.
-Their input has been instrumental in helping us make improvements to our product.*/ We would also like to acknowledge the OST for providing us with the opportunity to work on this project.
+    We would like to express our sincerest gratitude to Prof. Dr. Frieder Loch for advising us throughout our project.
+His guidance and support have been invaluable to us.
+We are also grateful to our testers who took the time to test our product and share valuable feedback.
+Their input has been instrumental in helping us make improvements to our product.
+We would also like to acknowledge the OST for providing us with the opportunity to work on this project.
   ]
 }